 - A maximum weight load customarily carried on the vehicle and on any trailers customarily used in combination with the vehicle.

 Generally, the annual taxable period begins on July 1st of the current year and ends on June 30th of the following year.
-For vehicles that are in use at the beginning of the tax period, your IRS Form 2290 online deadline is August 31.
+For vehicles that are in use at the beginning of the tax period, your Form 2290 deadline is usually August 31.
+For 2019, the due date is September 3.

 The due date for a partial period return depends on the month you first use your vehicle.
 If you place a new truck on the road during any month other than July, you are liable for HVUT on it, but only for the months it was in service.
 You must e-file Form 2290 online for these trucks by the last day of the month following the month the vehicle was first used on public highways.